 It doesn't have to be this way.

-After 11 (almost 12!) years of managing a home, I've discovered a few ways to tame my perfectionistic personality in a way that still allows me to take pride in my work, but also get things done … most of the time (and not cry when I don't!).
+After 11 (almost 12!) years of managing a home, I've discovered a few ways to tame my perfectionism-cleaning issue in a way that still allows me to take pride in my work, but also get things done … most of the time (and not cry when I don't!).

 If you identify as a perfectionist yourself, allow me to help you prioritize what is important to you so housework isn't a constant nagging, frustrating chore.
 Here's how to clean your home … as a perfectionist!